boxblox/gdxtools/README.md

 # gdxtools
-gdxtools currently contains two classes (gdx_reader and gdx_writer) that enable rapid read and write operations of GAMS GDX files.
+gdxtools currently contains two classes (gdxReader and gdxWriter) that enable rapid read and write operations of GAMS GDX files.
 These 'helper' classes will allow the user to interface with the GAMS python API through a more intuitive interface (enabled by python dicts).
 Examples are provided at https://github.com/boxblox/gdxtools.

 # Install
 `pip install gdxtools`